MicrosoftDocs/power-platform/power-platform/alm/powershell-api.md

 # Work with solutions using PowerShell
-The Power Apps checker web API provides a mechanism to run static analysis checks against customizations and extensions to the Common Data Service platform.
+The Power Apps checker web API provides a mechanism to run static analysis checks against customizations and extensions to the Microsoft Dataverse platform.
 It's available for makers and developers to perform rich static analysis checks on their solutions against a set of best practice rules to quickly identify problematic patterns.
 To begin using the Power Apps checker Web